beautiful-numbers/lehmer-lean/README.md

 - `caseA_bridge_terminal`
 - `caseA_bridge_terminal_of_falls`

-This branch is not merely routed.
-It is closed using the imported pivot-layer contradiction.
+This branch is closed using the imported pivot-layer contradiction.

 The current global pipeline also keeps a legacy range predicate `InSmallPivotRange`.
-When reviewing the top-level range closure, distinguish the mathematical Case A predicate `InCaseA` from the current small-pivot range interface `InSmallPivotRange`.
+The mathematical Case A predicate `InCaseA` and the current small-pivot range interface `InSmallPivotRange` have distinct roles in the current pipeline.

 ### Case B side